 The Mississippi Legislature establishes the Mississippi Commission on Civil Rights Education.

-Toyota breaks ground in Blue Springs on the \$800 million automobile manufacturing plant, boosting Mississippi's role as an auto manufacturing hotspot.

-The University of Mississippi hosted the first presidential election debate between Democratic nominee Barack Obama and Republican nominee John McCain.
+2007 Toyota breaks ground in Blue Springs on the \$800 million automobile manufacturing plant, boosting Mississippi's role as an auto manufacturing hotspot.
+2008 The University of Mississippi hosted the first presidential election debate between Democratic nominee Barack Obama and Republican nominee John McCain.
+2010 A BP Oil rig blowout caused the nation's worst offshore oil spill in the Gulf of Mexico creating an environmental disaster along the Gulf Coast and triggering a far-reaching economic impact.
 STATEWIDE ELECTED OFFICIALS

-Tate Reeves Governor

-As the 65th Governor of Mississippi, Tate Reeves is a conservative leader focused on the principles of guarding taxpayers' dollars, improving educational opportunity, and growing new careers so the state's best and brightest can raise their families at home.
+Tate Reeves Governor As the 65th Governor of Mississippi, Tate Reeves is a conservative leader focused on the principles of guarding taxpayers' dollars, improving educational opportunity, and growing new careers so the state's best and brightest can raise their families at home.
 In 2003, Tate was elected as the first Republican and youngest treasurer in the state's history.
 His business training in the banking sector made him the state's foremost advocate for balancing the state budget while minimizing state debt.
 He was elected in 2011 and reelected four years later as lieutenant governor, managing the state Senate.
 His conservative management helped fill the state's "rainy day fund" and reduce the debt burden.
 He fought for transparency in how agencies spend tax dollars and stronger reporting requirements on taxpayer-funded incentive programs.
 Tate is a strong supporter of public safety and Mississippians' Second Amendment Rights.
 He is proud of the support of Mississippi's pro-life community as he fights for the rights of the unborn.

-Delbert Hosemann
+Delbert Hosemann Lt.

-Lt.
 Governor